OmniSharp/omnisharp-vim/README.md

 	nmap fu :call FindUsages()<cr>

+To use the "Type Lookup/Tooltip," you can add the following mapping :-

+	nmap <leader>tt :call TypeLookup<cr>

 I find contextual code actions so useful that I have it mapped to the spacebar :-

 	nmap <space> :call GetCodeActions()<cr>